 Once you’ve satisfied your reinstatement requirements, the New Hampshire Department of Safety will mail you a confirmation of restoration/rescind notice.

 NOTE: If your driver’s license has been suspended for 3 years or more, you’ll need to visit your local NH DMV office and pass a vision exam, knowledge test, and driving skills test.

 If you need to take a test at a New Hampshire DMV office, you’ll need to bring a NH non-driver ID card or another acceptable form of identification.DMV.org Tip: Has your insurance premium gone up with your license suspension?

 Explore car insurance quotes with our New Hampshire Insurance Center and find a cheaper policy.

-Your reinstatement fees will vary depending on the reason for your suspension.
-Below are general NH DMV reinstatement/restoration fees that may apply to your situation.
+Your reinstatement fees will vary depending on the reason for your driver license suspension.
+Below are general NH Department of Motor Vehicles reinstatement/restoration fees that may apply to your situation.